mfhan/phase-0/week-2/design-reflection.md

 -- My site would essentially be a glorified resume displaying my two professional sides: as a journalist and as a web developer.
 It would include links to articles I've written or edited over the past years; blog posts; photos; GitHub

 **What is your target audience's interests and how do you see your site addressing them?**

 -- My target audience is the hiring manager at a major media or technology company eager to hire an experienced, multi-lingual journalist with web dev chops.

-**What is the primary "action" the user should take when coming to your site?
-Do you want them to search for information, contact you, or see your portfolio?**
+**What is the primary "action" the user should take when coming to your site?**

 -- I want my user to browse through my articles, blog posts and photos and get a (hopefully positive) idea of how I can fit in their organization.
 I want them to contact me right away with a high-six-figure salary offer + stock options.